Across the world, people from all walks of life find their lives impaired by drug, alcohol and behavioural addictions every single day.

 What Is An Addiction?

-Defined as a complex condition that significantly impacts an individual’s day-to-day life, addictions, be it to substances or behaviours, are psychological disorders that require professional treatment.
+You may have heard of addiction being referred to as an obsession, but this is not the case.
+Addiction and obsession are inherently different.
+Addiction is defined as a complex condition that significantly impacts an individual’s day-to-day life.
+Addictions, be it to substances or behaviours, are psychological disorders that require professional treatment.

 Affecting the way a person acts, thinks, feels and behaves, addictions arise from a range of underlying factors such as mental health disorders, stress, marital problems, troubles at work, and genetics.
 Here, substances, for example, are consumed to navigate and alleviate any pessimistic thoughts and feelings experienced.

 As the short-term effects of consuming drugs and alcohol help many relax, substance abuse arises and gives way to addictions.

 Although many people believe that addictions are a lifestyle choice, this is not true.
 When an individual becomes addicted to drugs, alcohol or behaviours, they often do so unintentionally.

 Whilst addictions have the most notable impact on the individual suffering, addictions can sadly hinder relationships.
 This is because the behaviours associated with addictions often harm family members, friends and even inflict danger within the workplace.

 Drug and alcohol addictions are the most frequently discussed addictions.
 In the United Kingdom alone, approximately 602,391 people are reliant on alcohol.
 Meanwhile, more than 234,101 people require treatment for drug addictions each year.